maiaarrais/CART351/project 2/README.md

 - The app **reads class information** from a `classes.json` file (with schedule, time, and capacity).
 - When a user books a class, the data is **sent via a Fetch POST request** to the Flask server and **stored in a `bookings.json` file**.
-- Bookings are **displayed visually** on the main page as part of a collective schedule — you can see which classes are filling up in real time.
+- Bookings are **displayed visually** on the main page as part of a collective schedule, you can see which classes are filling up in real time.
 - The interface also includes filters, capacity meters, and dynamic updates for a clean and transparent experience.

 While the admin and user sides are not yet separated (meaning it’s not secure for public release), this version works as a **fully functional prototype** and a foundation for future improvements.